cloudera/CML_AMP_Intelligent-QA-Chatbot-with-NiFi-Pinecone-and-Llama2/README.md

-# LLM Chatbot Customized with Website Data
+# Intelligent QA Chatbot with NiFi, Pinecone, and Llama2
 In this Applied ML Prototype (AMP) we leverage Cloudera DataFlow (CDF) to scrape a website and load the vectors generated with Cloudera Machine Learning (CML).
 The prototype deploys an Application in CML using a Llama2 model from Hugging Face to answer questions augmented with knowledge extracted from the website.
 This prototype introduces Pinecone as a database for storing vectors for semantic search.

 ![](/assets/catalog-entry.png)